skelsec/pypykatz/README.md

 Runs on all OS's which support python>=3.6

 ## WIKI
-Check out the awesome [WIKI](https://github.com/skelsec/pypykatz/wiki)
+Since version 0.1.1 the command line changed a little.
+Worry not, I have an awesome [WIKI](https://github.com/skelsec/pypykatz/wiki) for you.

 ## Installing
 Install it via pip or by cloning it from github.